 G-Probe programme for laser ablation and microbeam techniques

-The G-Probe microanalytical proficiency testing programme is organised through the IAG and co-ordinated by the United States Geological Survey (USGS).
+The G-Probe microanalytical proficiency testing programme was initiated and run through the IAG for many years by Steve Wilson of the United States Geological Survey (USGS).
 It is designed to evaluate laboratory performance for those labs specialising in the use of microanalytical techniques such as laser ablation ICP-MS and electron probe microanalysis (EPMA) for the analysis of minerals and other geological materials.
 The programme combines natural and synthetic geologic glasses with pressed powder samples representative of polymetallic sulphides, oxides, corals, bones and organic materials.
 So far, the materials distributed have been: